 Benefits of Active Travel

-- Incorporates physical activity into your daily routine – reduces the need to find extra time in the day to be active.
-Physical activity is good for our physical and mental health.
+- Incorporate physical activity into your daily routine - reduces the need to find extra time in the day to be active

 - Improves mood and concentration – improving productivity at work or school